Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 end
 ```

-After saving the file you will get the follwing error when your commit message that doesn't contain the `[ref: #<number>]` pattern:
+After saving the file you will get the follwing error when your commit message doesn't contain the `[ref: #<number>]` pattern:

 ![Error when using bad commit message](/assets/images/example-error.png "Error when using bad commit message")